XPMUser/XPMUser.github.io/README.md

 This game was made by Prodigy Education, which is a team of people co-founded by Alex Peters & Rohan Mahimker, and those two are still head of Prodigy Education to this day!

-For more information about them, [click this link!](https://www.prodigygame.com/main-en/about-prodigy/)
+For more information about them, [click on this link!](https://www.prodigygame.com/main-en/about-prodigy/)

-I am not associated with Prodigy Education or any associates/subsidiaries.
+I'm not 100% associated with Prodigy Education or any associates/subsidiaries yet.

-If there's a bug in this repository, click on the Send Feedbacks button in the Main Menu, go to the bug-reports channel and report any bugs.
+If there's a bug in this repository, click on the Send Feedback button in the Main Menu, go to the bug-reports channel and report any bugs.
 I'll try to fix it as soon as I can.

 There are also various forks of this repository, you can check them out if you get the chance.
 I can not guarentee the quality of play as much as I can here, but I can say they have some cool stuff you might like.